cmkohnen/SolarLogAPI/README.md

 If you want to improve some functions or contribute feel free to do so, also feel free to use this project in any way that could help you personally.

+Also check out the Wiki for information how this system works and the steaps led to it.

+In there i've documented the System which I intend to store data using a proprietary format.

 Greetings, Chaosmelone9